aaronalbinson/fresh/src/pages/fresh-talent.md

-      Since graduating last year, her work has been exhibited at globally renowned New Designers and she has worked on a number of commissions, most recently Highest Point Festival.
+      Since graduating last year, her work has been exhibited at globally renowned New Designers and she has worked on a number of commissions, as well as creating countless new prints.

       View Rebecca’s work at <a href="http://rebeccapaigeart.co.uk"